+Nutrition.
 Breast milk inherently meets the majority of the nutrition needs of infants.
 Early breast milk, also known as colostrum, is especially rich in antibodies that aid in the protection of infants from infections immediately following birth.
 Mature breast milk, expressed approximately 3 to 5 days after birth, has the right balance of protein, carbohydrates, fat, and water, to promote healthy infant growth and development.
 In addition to breast milk, it is also important to supplement an infant’s diet with 400 IU of vitamin D daily, beginning shortly after birth.
 This recommendation is the same for formula fed infants as well.

+Cost.
 Current estimates place the cost of 12 months of formula feeding at approximately $1,500.
 Breast milk is free, as it does not require purchasing infant formula.
 Additionally, infants who breastfeed are generally healthier than those who formula feed, which can translate to lower individual and societal healthcare costs.

+Developing Strong, Healthy Families.
 Breastfeeding is a way for mothers and infants to take time throughout the day to connect emotionally and physically.
 Research demonstrates that skin-to-skin contact from breastfeeding can help infants feel warm, comforted, and safe, in addition to promoting a strong mother-infant bond.
 Research has also demonstrated that this strong mother-infant bond may translate into improved brain development among children who were breastfed as infants.
 Additional research suggests that the biochemical components of breast milk, including both hormones and fatty acids (DHA and EPA), may also play a role in healthy brain development and infant attachment.

-Maternal Diet during Breastfeeding
+Maternal Diet During Breastfeeding

 Strategies to Increase Breastfeeding Duration

-Breastfeeding an infant can be a very rewarding experience.
+Duration Breastfeeding an infant can be a very rewarding experience.
 Unfortunately, one of the most significant barriers to continuing to breastfeed is the mother’s return to work or school after giving birth.

 - One means for increasing breastfeeding duration among working mothers and their infants is to pump breast milk at work and store it for later use.
 It is important for women to communicate their breastfeeding needs to their supervisors prior to returning from maternity leave.
 In this way, employers can best support breastfeeding women.
 Colorado law requires workplaces to provide breastfeeding women breaks during the day to pump milk, as well as private space for pumping.